mliq/prime_solo_git_workflows/README.md

 - Add a new JavaScript file.
 - Add a new CSS file.
 - Edit the HTML file to include your new files.
-- Fill out the markdown document
+- Fill out the markdown document, following the GitHub guide [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 	- Explain that this is a basic HTML template.
  	- Explain how to use it, including at least one example,  how to clone it using Git, what the files are and where to add specific types of content.
  	- Add your contact information